danprince/danthedev.com/2023-02-10-interactive-islands.md

   let [count, setCount] = useState(value);
   let increment = () => setCount(count + 1);
   return h("button", { onClick: increment }, count);
-}
+};
 ```

 ## Shortcodes

 When I want to add an interactive island into a post, I need some way to tell the build process to import the island and render it to HTML.

-Is-land uses a markdown plugin which searches for `<is-land>` tags[^is-land-tags].
+Is-land uses a markdown plugin which searches for `<is-land>` tags.
 Slinkity uses [shortcodes](https://www.11ty.dev/docs/shortcodes/).
 The shortcode implementation is a little bit simpler overall, so that's how I went about it.

 Here's how a shortcode looks in a page.